docker-rpm-builder/docker-rpm-builder/README.md

 * Romain P

 ## TODOS and ideas
-* add tests for spectemplate behaviour
 * General refactor: remove code duplication, improve setup, etc. - things are currently quite messed up.
 * Support some way to cache build dependencies between builds for the same package (commit after run? commit after build-dep?)
 * Refactor bash-based test into python-based ones, even when spawning processes
-* Find a better solution than 'spectool' for downloading sources.
 * Option for creating a Dockerfile with build dependencies for a package, that can be used for repeatable builds and/or caching.